Deborah Bird Rose: Ethnographic fieldwork

-For a period, from September 1980 to July 1982, Rose immersed herself and conducted twenty-two months ethnographic research within the Northern Territory Aboriginal communities of Yarralin and Lingarra, actively observing and interviewing mostly Ngaringman and Ngaliwurru speakers who had otherwise lived the whole of their lives on Anglo-Australian owned cattle stations, wherein Rose participated in, photographed, and learned about these peoples' public ceremonial life, women's secret ceremonial life, and their daily life in town, and in the bush.
+From September 1980 to July 1982, Rose conducted twenty-two months of immersive ethnographic research within the Northern Territory Aboriginal communities of Yarralin and Lingarra, observing and interviewing mostly Ngaringman and Ngaliwurru speakers who had otherwise lived the whole of their lives on Anglo-Australian owned cattle stations.
+Rose participated in, photographed, and learned about their public ceremonial life, women's secret ceremonial life, and daily life in town and in the bush.

-"In 1980 I came to Australia to do research with Aboriginal people in the hopes that, if successful, I would be able to write a thesis and earn my PhD.
-I came with questions about the meaning of life.
-I wanted to know how a group of Aboriginal people in outback Australia posed and answered the fundamental questions that humans everywhere ask: why are we born, why do we live, why do we die?.".

-From this initial, immersive period of ethnographic research, Rose learns local Aboriginal peoples of the Victoria River District ".. possess their own exegesis of cosmos and humanity.." also known in Aboriginal English as 'the Dreaming', and, in 1983–84, she obtains a grant from the Australian Institute of Aboriginal Studies undertaking to write about and report on "the religious identity of the Aboriginal peoples of the Victoria river", altogether culminating in her producing, for 1984, her Bryn Mawr College Doctor of Philosophy dissertation as follows:
+From this initial period of ethnographic research, Rose learned that local Aboriginal peoples of the Victoria River District "possess their own exegesis of cosmos and humanity," also known in Australian Aboriginal English as the Dreaming, and, in 1983–84, she obtained a grant from the Australian Institute of Aboriginal Studies to write about and report on "the religious identity of the Aboriginal peoples of the Victoria river," culminating in her 1984 Bryn Mawr College PhD dissertation:

-"This .. is an ethnographic study of an Australian Aboriginal group's conceptualization of the cosmos and of the role of human being within the cosmos.
+"This [...] is an ethnographic study of an Australian Aboriginal group's conceptualization of the cosmos and of the role of human being within the cosmos.
 The analysis is interpretive, focusing on domains of meaning which can be summarized as cosmos and humanity.
 I focus the analysis on the dialectics of Dreaming law, human action, and actions of other portions of the cosmos, showing how Dreaming law is both a model for, and commentary on, the life of all living beings.
 Dreaming law and human action both indicate that the cosmos is seen as a system which works because all its parts (humans, other living beings, the country, the seasons, and so on) are conscious and because they act according to a few fundamental principles, the goal of which is to produce a life enhancing cosmos."

-In 1984 Rose presents some of her doctoral findings on Yarralin peoples' religion and religious identity to an Australian Association for the Study of Religions, entitled "Consciousness and Responsibility in an Australian Aboriginal religion", being a summary paper that is later included in W.H Edwards (1987) "Traditional Aboriginal Society: A Reader" for future students of Aboriginal peoples.
-Rose's ethnography, itself, eventually becomes an influential Australian anthropological book entitled "Dingo Makes Us Human: Life and Land in an Australian Aboriginal Culture" published first by Cambridge University Press in 1992, winning the Stanner Prize for a work on Aboriginal issues; next printed in 2000, with a third edition printed in 2011.
+In 1984 Rose presented some of her doctoral findings on the Yarralin peoples' religion and religious identity to the Australian Association for the Study of Religions, with a summary paper entitled "Consciousness and Responsibility in an Australian Aboriginal religion" which was later included in W.H.
+Edwards' Traditional Aboriginal Society: A Reader (1987).
+Rose's ethnography eventually became an influential Australian anthropological book entitled Dingo Makes Us Human: Life and Land in an Australian Aboriginal Culture, published first by Cambridge University Press in 1992 and winning the Stanner Prize for a work on Aboriginal issues.